NicPWNs/MEGABOT/README.md

 - `/dice`: Roll a dice.
 - `/double`: Play MEGACOIN double or nothing.
 - `/emote <search> [add:True] [id:True]`: Search for a 7TV emote.
 Optionally add it to the Discord guild.
+- `/ffl`: Get the last 24 hours of Fantasy Football League activity.
 - `/image`: Generate an image with AI.
 - `/kanye`: Retrieve a random Kanye West quote.
 - `/kill`: Stop the bot's process.
 (Admin Only)